 • Do plans ensure that consolidation and overlearning of content takes place at frequent intervals?

-• Are pupils able to refer to work completed and content learned in previous lessons?
+• Are learners able to refer to work completed and content learned in previous lessons?

 • Do plans strike a balance between rehearsal of explanations or proof of understanding and rehearsal of core facts and methods needed to complete exercises and solve problems?

-• Do plans prioritise thinking about core content by ensuring that pupils know what to do?
+• Do plans prioritise thinking about core content by ensuring that learners know what to do?

 • Do plans actively prevent the need for guessing, casting around for clues and unstructured trial and error?

-• Can pupils recall, rather than derive, facts and formulae, without the use of memory aids?
+• Can learners recall, rather than derive, facts and formulae, without the use of memory aids?

 Early Years